 The Best Way to Find Your Property Line

-Whenever you have a dispute or need to know your property line, you should always request a plot plan from city hall.
+You should always request a plot plan from city hall as soon as you move into a house, if one wasn’t provided for you among the stack of real estate documents acquired during the purchasing process.
 The plot plan is the information on record and will likely be the document realtors and lawyers use when they are called upon.

 How To Find Your Property Stake